OzuYatamutsu/project-overengineer/README.md

 4. The Transformer API performs server-side file validation.
 5. The Transformer API transforms the image into a standard size and format.
 6. The Transformer API generates a job ID.
-7. The Transformer API writes the job ID, an initial job state of WAITING, a blob representation of the transformed image, a null field to store the future result, and the current timestamp to a Redis cluster.
+7. The Transformer API writes the job ID, an initial job state of WAITING, a blob representation of the transformed image, a null field to store the future result, the current timestamp, and a generated JSON Web Token (JWT) to a Redis cluster.
-8. The Transformer API returns the job ID to the Client.
+8. The Transformer API returns the job ID and JWT to the Client.
-9. The Client opens a WebSocket against a Status API.
+9. The Client opens a WebSocket against a Status API, using the JWT as a bearer token.
 10. The Client passes the job ID to the Status API.
 11. The Status API watches the job state within the Redis cluster and sends updates to the Client so it can update the UI accordingly.